+#

+By default, sudo disables core dumps while it is executing

+(they are re-enabled for the command that is run).

-Core dumps of sudo itself are disabled by default.
-To aid in debugging sudo crashes, you may wish to re-enable core dumps by setting "disable_coredump" to false in sudo.conf as follows:
+To aid in debugging sudo problems, you may wish to enable core

+dumps by setting "disable_coredump" to false.

+#

-Set disable_coredump false
+#Set disable_coredump false

+#

+User groups: